KaotoIO/kaoto-examples/postgresql-to-log/README.md

 ## Prerequisites
 1. A running Postgresql database
+2. The Postgresql driver dependency available in the classpath, in this example, it's added to the `application.properties` file
-2. A database named `transactions`
+3. A database named `transactions`
-3. A table named `transactions` with the following structure
+4. A table named `transactions` with the following structure
     | Column name | Data type |
     |-------------|-----------|
     | id          | serial    |